gabors-data-analysis/da-coding-rstats/lecture03-tibbles/README.md

 ## This lecture

-This lecture introduces `tibble`-s as the 'Data' variable in `tidyverse`.
+This lecture introduces `tibble`-s as the 'Data' type of variable in `tidyverse`.
 It shows multiple columns and row manipulations with one `tibble` as well as how to merge two `tibble`s.
 It uses pre-written codes with tasks during the class.

 Data merging is based on [Chapter 02, C: Identifying successful football managers](https://gabors-data-analysis.com/casestudies/#ch02c-identifying-successful-football-managers).